ramki-pvrs/electricalelectronics/README.md

     -- belongs to a class and not objects
     -- objects can use static variables methods
     -- object methods can use static variables but static methods (class methods) cannot use object variables
+    -- static methods can be overloaded but not over-ridden
 - **final**: applicable only to a variable, a method, or a class.
 It is used to restrict a user in Java
    -- if applied to a class, that class cannot be extended
    -- if applied to a method, that method cannot be over-ridden